-Based on the success of our last years’ events, we have started to prepare our next, 4th Annual Biosimilars Forum, will be held in autumn of 2019 in Budapest.
+Based on the success of our last years’ events, we have started to prepare our next, 4th Annual Biosimilars Forum, will be held on 17-18 OCT., 2019 in Budapest.

 Next forum will cover actual issues and specific areas of debate facing clinical development teams for biosimilars with a strong focus on statistical and regulatory perspectives.
 As in previous years, the program of the event will be supported and complemented by international subject experts from the biosimilars and nanomedicines area.
 The detailed program will be available soon, until then we recommend you read more about our previous forums below!